BenGriffiths/pdo-mysqli-pagination/README.md

     'show_links_prev_next'          => true,
     'show_links_first_last_if_dead' => true,
     'show_links_prev_next_if_dead'  => true,
-    'max_links_between_ellipses'    => 7,      // This MUST be an odd number, io things will break 'max_links_outside_ellipses'    => 2,
+    'max_links_between_ellipses'    => 7,      // This MUST be an odd number, or things will break :/
+    'max_links_outside_ellipses'    => 2,
     'db_conn_type'                  => 'pdo',  // Can be either: 'mysqli' or 'pdo' 'db_handle'                     => 0